relessawy/bpa-workshop-guide/3_process-modeling.md

 ![Save]({% image_path m0_save.png %}){:align="left"}

 Save your progress: Click on the **Save** button at the top of the window.
-Note: It is safe to ignore warnings about missing outgoing connections for now as we didn't configure this part yet.
+Note: It is safe to ignore warnings about missing connections for now as we didn't configure them yet.

 ---

 ### 3.3 Create Request Offer user task

-1 Click on the **Start Event** node, and click **Create Task** in the mini-icons (step 1 in the following diagram).
+- Click on the **Start Event** node, and click **Create Task** in the mini-icons (step 1 in the following diagram).
-2 Click on the newly created **Task** node and using the **configuration icon** below it, convert this node into a **User-task** by clicking on the **Convert Into User** mini icon (step 2 in the following diagram).
+- Click on the newly created **Task** node and using the **configuration icon** below it, convert this node into a **User-task** by clicking on the **Convert Into User** mini icon (step 2 in the following diagram).
-3 Double Click on the node to give it the name **Request Offer**.
+- Double Click on the node to give it the name **Request Offer**.
-4 Your node will now like step 4 in the following diagram.
+- Your node will now like step 4 in the following diagram.

 ![RequestOfferTask]({% image_path RequestOfferTask.png %})